markkampe/Operating-Systems-Reading/README.md

    - ipc.html ... a high level introduction to (user-level) inter-process communication mechanisms.
    - gc_defrag.html ... a discussion of garbage collection and defragmentation
+   - BSD/bsd.html ... an overview of the (relatively original) 4BSD Fast File system,
+     interesting for (head-motion optimizing) cylinder clusters, symbolic links, and long file names.
+     - the FREEBSD sub-directory includes copies of (open source) header files for the basic file system data structures.
+   - BSD/EXT3.html ... an overview of the (much newer) Linux EXT3 file system.
+   - DOS/dos.html ... an overview of the (original and extended) DOS FAT file systems, interesting for its simplicity, and very different approaches to directory structure and block allocation.
+     - the OPENSOLARIS sub-directory includes a copy of an (open source) header file for the FDISK table (used by many operating systems) to partition disks.
+   - MVS/mvs.html ... an overview of the (venerable) IBM System/360 file systems,
+     interesting for their support of large contiguous extents.
+   - VSAM/vsam.html ... an overview of the (only slightly less ancient) IBM VSAM file structure, interesting as a (simple but crude) illustration of how to indexed key-structured data.

  - distributed systems
    - distsystems.html ... an introduction to why we build distributed systems,